Jiokechris/CBN-Compliant-Hybrid-Cloud-Fintech-Architecture/README.md

 * **The Upgrade:** Aligned frontend data-binding structures to map strictly with unique relational constraints (`tx_ref`, `processed_at`) inside the local PostgreSQL container.
 Additionally, automated script-level port reclamation (`lsof -t -i:3000`) was introduced to cleanly flush zombie network sockets during hot-reloads on AWS.

-# CBN-Compliant Hybrid Cloud Fintech Architecture
+# CBN-Compliant Hybrid Cloud Fintech Architecture (V 1.0)

 This repository contains a production-grade prototype demonstrating how financial technology companies can comply with the Central Bank of Nigeria's (CBN) data residency directives.